 - If the review organization says yes to part or all of what you requested, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the decision from the review organization. - If this organization says no to part or all of your appeal, it means they agree with our plan that your request (or part of your request) for coverage for medical care should not be approved.
 (This is called "upholding the decision."
-It is also called "turning down your appeal.") - There is a certain dollar value that must be in dispute to continue with the appeals process.
-For example, to continue and make another appeal at Level 3, the dollar value of the medical care coverage you are requesting must meet a certain minimum.
+It is also called "turning down your appeal.") - o If the Independent Review Organization "upholds the decision" you have the right to a Level 3 appeal.
+However, to make another appeal at Level 3, the dollar value of the medical care coverage you are requesting must meet a certain minimum.
 If the dollar value of the coverage you are requesting is too low, you cannot make another appeal, which means that the decision at Level 2 is final.
 The written notice you get from the Independent Review Organization will tell you how to find out the dollar amount to continue the appeals process.